 we want to make it clear that we believe Article 15 of the Block Producer Agreement should be changed to 0% to prevent block producer collusion or block producer cartels.

-Reply B-21 (9) [From: HyDRo GMT+8, 28 May
+Reply B-21 (9) [From: HyDRo] GMT+8, 28 May

 I have revised my opinion on #15 after finding the possible reasoning behind it.. and i agree with hackers post above.